 Best Budget Hotels in Edinburgh, Scotland (Affordable & Central Stays for 2026)

-Best Budget Hotels in Edinburgh (Affordable & Central Stays for 2026)
+Best Budget Hotels in Edinburgh, Scotland - Affordable & Central Stays - Infographic

 Edinburgh is one of the most beautiful cities in the UK, but it can also be surprisingly expensive-especially during summer and festival season.
 The good news is that budget hotels in Edinburgh can still offer excellent value if you choose the right area.